 Cloth Diapers: Trend or Timeless?

 Are you a part of the cloth diaper fad?
 Have you jumped in with both feet and now find yourself swimming in cloth diapers, blogs, and websites?
 And do you feel the need to let everyone in on the little cloth diaper revolution that you have discovered?
 If yes, then you are part of the cloth diaper fad.
 Don’t worry.
 It’s not a bad thing.
 It’s great that more and more are ditching the ‘sposies and opting for cloth.
+However, in our excitement, we have begun acting like we have stumbled upon some new invention.
+We tend to think that our generation is superior to others because we are reducing our environmental footprint and keeping our diapers from winding up in an overfilled landfill.

 But what might seem like a new trend is really an age-old practice used by generations of women before us.
 Before linen was used, moms wrapped their baby’s bums in leaves or animal skins.
 Eventually, women began making patterns and sewing prefolds that were held together with pins.